redhat-cip/software-factory/docs/intro.rst

 * Add/remove users from project groups in a unified way.
 * Delete a project with its related group in a unified way.
 * Perform and restore a backup of the SF user data.
+* ...

-By unified way we mean action is performed in Gerrit and on Redmine, for instance if a user is added to the admin group of a project A it is also added on the related Redmine and Gerrit group automatically.
+By unified way it means action is performed in Gerrit and on Redmine, for instance if a user is added to the admin group of a project A it is also added on the related Redmine and Gerrit group automatically.